 The International Convention for the Safety of Life at Sea, 1974 (as amended), or SOLAS is one of the oldest international conventions and originates from a conference held in London in 1914 to address aspects of safety at sea following the sinking of the White Star liner Titanic in 1912.
 Since then, there have been four other SOLAS Conventions, the latest being the 1974 version that came into force in 1980.

-The SOLAS Convention is administered by the United Nations through the International Maritime Organisation (IMO).
+The SOLAS Convention is administered by the United Nations through the International Maritime Organization (IMO).
 The 1974 Convention (as amended) is divided into twelve chapters and within these are a series of regulations.
 The contents[1] are outlined in Table 37.

 Contents of SOLAS Convention